samiwazni/Calculator_Python/README.md

 # Calculator_Python
-This is a simple calculator built with Python.
+This is a simple calculator built with Python tkinter library.